 It gets worse as well.
 If you are not using an off-site backup or cloud backup, then any damage done to your business property could mean you lose all your data.
 For good.
 That can mean the end of your business.
 At InfoTech we use the best back up solutions provided by industry leaders like Datto and StorageCraft.
 It's vital to back up your data but if you're using the wrong system, it will severely damage your business.

 2 Protecting sensitive data and maintaining compliance

-You know only too well that the financial services industry is heavily regulated.
+You know only too well that the financial services industry is heavily regulated, especially since the introduction of GDPR.
 Compliance regulations will require you to preserve certain data for long periods of time.
 That data needs to be protected and recoverable if anything bad happens to your computer systems.
 Financial firms are higher targets for cyber attack because of the value of their data.
 That data needs to be secured from any form of cyber attack but if the worst does happen (and it is impossible to be 100% secure against cyber attack) you need to be able to recover the data.

 Disaster recovery is all about making sure you can recover your data when things go wrong.
 Even if something doesn't go wrong your business still needs to be prepared, so that it stays compliant.
 I mentioned the potential costs to a business earlier and they don't include the fines and other punishments that could be handed out for failing to be compliant.

 Financial firms can maintain the old thinking of restoring data after a disaster.
 Today's business continuity technology means it is possible to maintain operations even when disaster strikes.
 By recovering data almost instantaneously, you can reduce downtime and impact down to almost zero.

 Not only will that save your business a lot of money it will also give you a massive edge over your competitors.
 In the case of a shared disaster, the first business back up and running can swoop in and pick up all the customers of the competitor that is still down.